 Intergovernmental Organizations and Foreign Governments

 Intergovernmental agencies are multi-lateral organizations made up of member countries.
 They may or may not have formal relationships with the United Nations.
 Intergovernmental organizations may be either international or regional in their scope.
 Organizations in this category include the Organization of American States, the World Trade Organization and the African Union.
 Additionally, some foreign governments may hire U.S. attorneys, especially those candidates that are citizens of the country.
-Foreign courts, especially Israel, have hired University of Pennsylvania Carey Law School students as law interns and law clerks.
+Foreign courts, especially Israel, have hired Carey Law students as law interns and law clerks.
 Graduates of US law schools more typically work for foreign governments in private practice via the law firm that they work for.
 Foreign governments often hire law firms to represent the country in various matters.

 Opportunities with intergovernmental organizations are as varied as the organizations themselves, and some may require citizenship in one of the member countries.
 The Organization of American States has opportunities in the Department of International Law and a graduate student intern program.
 Likewise the World Trade Organization and the International Organization for Migration have internships for graduate students, as well as other possible opportunities for experienced lawyers and other professionals.